 Responding to Distressed Students (University of California, Santa Barbara, Counseling Services)

-Addresses how to deal with students who have problems ranging from abusive dating relationships to substance abuse and irrational behavior.
-Clicking on one of the problems listed, leads to a page of useful information, including dos and don’ts for each type of behavior.
+Pull down the “Concerns About …” menu for material on student problems ranging from abusive dating relationships to substance abuse and irrational behavior.
+Also click on Pathways to Healing and pull down the Resources menu.
+Each problem listed leads to a page of information, including dos and don’ts for faculty.

 If You Have A Student in Distress